 Often, you want to keep summaries of your historical data, but you don't need the raw data.
 You can downsample your older data by combining data retention with continuous aggregates.

-Timescale charges based on how much storage you use, so you don't need to choose and pay for a fixed storage size when you create a new service.
-This means that you also don't need to worry about scaling your disk size as your data grows.
-You are only charged for the storage space that you actually use.
-Make sure you use compression, a data retention policy, and tiered storage, to help you manage costs.
+Timescale charges are based on how much storage you use.
+You don't pay for a fixed storage size, and you don't need to worry about scaling disk size as your data grows; We handle it all for you.
+To reduce your data costs further, use compression, a data retention policy, and tiered storage.

 Whether you use a policy or manually drop chunks, Timescale drops data by the chunk.
 It only drops chunks where all the data is within the specified time range.